History

 Royal Arsenal’s first FA Cup appearance would take place here in 1889/90.
 During the same season Arsenal would secure a hat-trick of successes, winning the London Charity Cup, the Kent Senior Cup and the Kent Junior Cup.

-The Club were on the move once again the following year, this time to the Invicta Ground, where they would stay for nearly six years.
+The club were on the move once again the following year, this time to the Invicta Ground, where they would stay for three years.

 An overall increase in playing success meant only one thing for the Arsenal – professionalism.
-This shocked football authorities and the Club were expelled from the London FA and boycotted by many southern clubs.
-During the same close season, the club changed their name to Woolwich Arsenal.
+This shocked football authorities and the club resigned from the London FA after being boycotted by every club for turning pro.
+In 1893 when they incorporated as a limited company, the club changed their name once again to Woolwich Arsenal.

-Arsenal’s success was steady throughout the latter part of the 19th century and their league position improved until they achieved promotion to Division One in 1903.
-Three years later they reached the Semi-Final of the FA Cup two seasons running.
-However, Plumstead was not the ideal site for Arsenal and with the financial situation worsening and relegation threatening, up stepped Fulham chairman Henry Norris.
+Arsenal’s success was steady throughout the latter part of the 19th century and their league position improved until they achieved promotion to Division One in 1904.
+Three years later they reached the semi-final of the FA Cup two seasons running.
+However, Plumstead was not the ideal site for Arsenal and with the financial situation worsening and relegation threatening, up stepped Henry Norris.

 Norris recognised the need for a move, ear-marking Highbury as a suitable site.
-And, after relegation in 1913, the Club moved to its new home.
-Within two years of the move, ‘Woolwich’ was dropped from their title and the Club became known as ‘Arsenal FC’.
+And, after relegation in 1913, the club moved to its new home.
+Within two years of the move, ‘Woolwich’ was dropped from their title and the club became known as ‘The Arsenal’.

-At the end of World War One the First Division was increased by two clubs, of which Arsenal were one.
-And under the guidance of new manager Leslie Knighton, Arsenal spent the first six seasons of peacetime achieving some moderate success.
+At the end of World War I, the First Division was increased by two clubs, of which The Arsenal were one.
+And under the guidance of new manager Leslie Knighton, they spent the first six seasons of peacetime achieving some moderate success.
 Chairman Norris wanted more and, in 1925, he advertised for a new manager.

 Next